 Note: Most veterinary schools participate in VMCAS.
 Students interested in applying to other schools must complete each of their prospective schools’ individual applications.
 For these schools, the application process consist only of steps 2 and 3.

 3. Interviews: After reviewing the primary and secondary applications (or supplementary forms), veterinary schools invite promising applicants to interview.
 Applicants are responsible for all costs of interviewing, including airfare, lodging, professional attire, and meals.

 WICHE: Hawai`i residents are eligible to participate in the Professional School Exchange Program (PSEP), a service of the Western Interstate Commission for Higher Education (WICHE).
 In a competitive process, PSEP selects applicants to receive financial support from state funds; those students will be able to pay subsidized tuition if they attend a participating program on the west coast.
+Veterinary schools that are WICHE participants are the University of California, Davis, Western University of Health Sciences, Colorado State University, Oregon State University, and Washington State University.
 WICHE applications become available in July and have a mid-October deadline.

 Note: To be considered for this scholarship, you must apply one full year in advance of matriculation, generally in the summer of your application year.

 - The more you know about the school, the better your chances of being accepted.